The number of incidents of bullying reported by school districts, per 1,000 students in the school districts in a county or school district.

 Bullying can negatively affect a student's self-esteem, ability to concentrate and ability to learn.
 It may affect not only the targeted student, but also other students who feel afraid or insecure in an environment where bullying is occurring.

-In 2017, there were 207 reported bullying incidents in Essex County, for a rate of 2.1 per 1,000 students.
-This was double the state rate of 1.0 in 2017, and higher than the 2013 rate of 1.6.
-Within Essex County, Salem Academy Charter (11) and Greater Lawrence Regional Vocational (8.8) had the highest rate among the districts.
+In 2019, there were about 5,050 reported bullying incidents in Essex County, for a rate of 42 per 1,000 students.
+This was slightly lower than the state rate of 43 in 2019, and lower than the 2013 rate of 52 per 1,000 students.
+Within Essex County, KIPP Academy Charter (95) and Lynn School District (80) had the highest rate among the districts.

 Comparable data was not available for Lake, IL.
 Bullying is defined by Massachusetts as the repeated use by one or more students of written, verbal or electronic expression or physical acts or gestures that cause physical or emotional harm or property damage, creates fear in the target of the bullying, creates a hostile environment, infringes on rights, or disrupts the educational process.
 New York has a slightly different definition.